 A guide to visiting Malaga, Spain

-When you think of cities in Spain, you’d be forgiven for instantly thinking of Barcelona and Madrid.
-But for me Malaga is a city that is really underrated and this blog is here to put things right!
-Malaga is more than just an airport connection to the Costa del Sol; it’s a great solo travel destination where there is something for everyone to enjoy.
-Situated on the south coast of Spain, Malaga not only has beautiful beaches but also a rich history, making it a really exciting cultural city to explore.
+Malaga is more than just an airport connection to the Costa del Sol; it is a great solo travel destination with a lot to offer.
+Situated on the south coast of Spain, Malaga not only has beautiful beaches but also a rich history and culture, making it a really exciting city to explore.
 With good weather for the majority of the year, Malaga is an ideal place for those wanting to enjoy some time away in the sun.
 I’d recommend visiting the city in either May or September where you can enjoy nice weather, but avoid the crowds during the peak summer season.
 The city itself is very walkable, with the majority of major attractions and monuments close together.
 I also found the city incredibly safe as a female solo traveller.

 View of Malaga city